kp-pham/odin-recipes/README.md

 # odin-recipes

-This repository contains HTML documents for a recipe webstie.
+This repository contains HTML documents for a recipe website.
 The website contains a homepage from which the user can access pages for the recipes of traditional British dishes such as Bangers and Mash, Fish and Chips, and the English breakfast.
 The recipe pages contain a brief description of the dish, the ingredients needed for the recipe, and steps of the recipe.